-Once you’ve complete all fields, you can submit the application using your FSA ID.
+Once you’ve completed all fields, you can submit the application using your FSA ID.
 Doing so will trigger an immediate credit check to see if you have adverse credit.

-If you do have adverse credit, you will be denied for a Parent PLUS loan.
-But you might be able to become eligible, according to the application documents, if you complete PLUS Credit Counseling and obtain an endorser or document “extenuating circumstances to the satisfaction of the U.S. Department of Education.”
+If you do have adverse credit, you will be denied for a parent PLUS loan.
+But you can become eligible, according to the application documents, if you complete PLUS Credit Counseling and obtain an endorser or document explaining “extenuating circumstances to the satisfaction of the U.S. Department of Education.”

 You can complete a PLUS MPN here.
 The process takes about 30 minutes, and the MPN must be completed in one sitting.
 You’ll need to provide much of the same identifying information you included in the application.